-- If it is required to encode a buoy that has more than one colour, the attributes colour and colour pattern must be encoded, according to the rules laid out in clause 2.4.10. - If it is required to encode the total vertical length, including the topmark and any equipment features (for example light), of the buoy above the water level, it must be done using the attribute vertical length. - If a special purpose buoy does not conform to the system of navigational marks defined by Navigational System of Marks (see clause 3.5), the attribute marks navigational system of on the Buoy Special Purpose/General should be populated as 9 (no system). - Fish havens (sometimes referred to as subsurface Fish Aggregating Devices (FAD)) and subsurface Ocean Data Acquisition System (ODAS) equipment must be encoded, where required, using an Obstruction feature (see clause 13.6). - A buoy deployed as an emergency measure to mark a wreck must be encoded using the feature Buoy Emergency Wreck Marking (see clause 20.6).
+- If it is required to encode a buoy that has more than one colour, the attributes colour and colour pattern must be encoded, according to the rules laid out in clause 2.4.10. - If it is required to encode the total vertical length, including the topmark and any equipment features (for example light), of the buoy above the water level, it must be done using the attribute vertical length. - If a special purpose buoy does not conform to the system of navigational marks defined by Navigational System of Marks (see clause 3.5), the attribute marks navigational system of on the Buoy Special Purpose/General should be populated as 9 (no system). - Fish havens (sometimes referred to as subsurface Fish Aggregating Devices (FAD)) and subsurface Ocean Data Acquisition System (ODAS) equipment must be encoded, where required, using an Obstruction feature (see clause 13.6). - A buoy deployed as an emergency measure to mark a newly identified danger, such as a wreck, must be encoded using the feature Buoy New Danger Marking (see clause 20.6).
 A special purpose buoy intended to permanently mark a wreck as a danger must be encoded, where required, as a Buoy Special Purpose/General feature, with attribute category of special purpose mark = 60 (wreck mark).

-Distinction: Buoy Cardinal; Buoy Emergency Wreck Marking; Buoy Installation; Buoy Isolated Danger; Buoy Lateral; Buoy Safe Water; Mooring/Warping Facility.
+Distinction: Buoy Cardinal; Buoy Installation; Buoy Isolated Danger; Buoy Lateral; Buoy New Danger Marking; Buoy Safe Water; Mooring/Warping Facility.